brimdata/zed/docs/formats/zjson.md

 ## 1. Introduction

 The [Zed data model](zed.md)
-is based on richly typed records with a deterministic column order, as is implemented by the [ZSON](zson.md), [ZNG](zng.md), and [VNG](vng.md) formats.
+is based on richly typed records with a deterministic field order, as is implemented by the [ZSON](zson.md), [ZNG](zng.md), and [VNG](vng.md) formats.
 Given the ubiquity of JSON, it is desirable to also be able to serialize Zed data into the JSON format.
 However, encoding Zed data values